 - to close learning gaps.
 At this stage, parents will be informed and encouraged to share information and knowledge with the school. - 6.
-Review meetings will take place with parents to monitor and assess the progress being made by the student.
+One review meeting will take place with parents each term, to monitor and assess the progress being made by the student.
 Student voice will be gained.
-The frequency of these meetings is dependent on the individual child's needs.
-The school continue to adopt an assess, plan, do, review approach this is an ongoing cycle to enable the level of support to be refined and revised as required.
+The school continue to adopt an access, plan, do, review approach this is an ongoing cycle to enable the level of support to be refined and revised as required.